david6p2/Introduction-To-SwiftUI/README.md

 *Data Essentials in SwiftUI

 SwiftUI manage the dependency that a View have to it's Data and how to keep it in sync.
-Many bugas are solved by collecting all the view updates into a single method.
+Many bugs are solved by collecting all the view updates into a single method.
 That is define a source of truth.
 SwiftUI was done taking into account this best practice, by making "body" the only entry point thats ever called.

-- [ ] create a `@State ` variable called `zoomed` and set it to false by default.
+- [x] create a `@State ` variable called `zoomed` and set it to false by default.
 States should only be accessible inside the View's implementation, so should be **private**
-- [ ] Use `zoomed` in the `.aspectRatio(contentMeode: zoomed ? .fill : .fit)`
+- [x] Use `zoomed` in the `.aspectRatio(contentMode: zoomed ? .fill : .fit)`
-- [ ] Then add a `onTapGesture` that toggle zoomed state like `zoomed.toggle()`
+- [x] Then add a `onTapGesture` that toggle zoomed state like `zoomed.toggle()`
-- [ ] Fix the bottom white space of the safe area by adding at the end of the image a modifier from the library called `Edges Ignoring Safe Area` for the `.bottom` edge.
+- [x] Fix the bottom white space of the safe area by adding at the end of the image a modifier from the library called `Edges Ignoring Safe Area` for the `.bottom` edge.
-- [ ] Add an animationg to the zoom of the image by wraping the `zoomed.toggle()` inside a `withAnimation`
+- [x] Add an animationg to the zoom of the image by wraping the `zoomed.toggle()` inside a `withAnimation` block

 ### Spicy Sandwiches